 A mandate upon the individual to be insured, however, is likely to be disobeyed by large numbers of low-income individuals unless the government is willing and able to grant those individuals sufficient public subsidies toward the purchase of health insurance.
-One way to assess the adequacy of these subsides is to reach a political consensus on the maximum percentage X that the individual's (or family's) total outlay for health insurance premiums and out-of-pocket health-care spending takes out of the unit's discretionary income (disposable income minus outlays for other basic necessities, such as food, housing, clothing, etc.).
-That maximum percentage X probably would have to rise with income.
+One way to assess the adequacy of these subsides is to reach a political consensus on the maximum percentage X that the individual's (or family's) total outlay for health insurance premiums and out-of-pocket health-care spending total outlay for health insurance premiums and out-of-pocket health-care spending takes out of the unit's discretionary income (disposable income minus outlays for other basic necessities, such as food, housing, clothing, etc.).
+That maximum per-centage X probably would have to rise with income.
 Its proper size is a political call.
 It would be helpful if Congress could agree on such a number.

-It would be helpful if Congress could agree on such a number.
-With these four features-(1) community rating, (2) guaranteed issue, (3) mandated insurance and (4) adequate public subsidies-a private, strictly monitored health insurance market for individually purchased health insurance probably could be made to march fairly closely in step with the distributive social ethic professed by the President and by many Members of Congress.
-It would require very tight regulations and supervision of the industry, however, most likely through the National Health Insurance Exchange provided for in the President's health-reform proposal.
-Within their ranks of enrollees, both the Medicare Advantage program and the Medicaid Managed Care program are tightly regulated and supervised in roughly this fashion.
+With these four features-(1) community rating, (2) guaranteed issue, (3) man-dated insurance and (4) adequate public subsidies-a private, strictly monitored health insurance market for individually purchased health insurance probably could be made to march fairly closely in step with the distributive social ethic professed by the President and by many Members of Congress.
+It would require very tight regulations and supervision of the industry, however, most likely through the Na-tional Health Insurance Exchange provided for in the President's health-reform pro-posal.
+Within their ranks of enrollees, both the Medicare Advantage program and the Medicaid Managed Care program are tightly regulated and supervised in rough-ly this fashion. ly this fashion